 - Inglesina High Chair with Tray — great for travel, took up a very small footprint in our kitchen, easy to clean under and around without moving.
 Once she was sitting up better and was more capable (and taller!) we used this for travel because it deflated and folded flat.
 I loved the Inglesina chair because she was right at table level with us, not off to the side in an infant high chair.
 It made dining as a family more enjoyable!

 - Silicone placemat — there are a BUNCH of these out there, with super cute colors and patterns.
 They’re amazing, get more than one!

 - Silicone bibs — ditto, more than one!

-- Vinyl Table cloth as floor mat — you can also use newspaper.
+- If you don’t have a dog, I recommend a Vinyl Table cloth as floor mat — you can also use newspaper.
 Something easy to fold and dump!
 Protip: especially useful when feeding babies whole grain rice, because that mess gets everywhere and you can’t vacuum it up til it’s dry!

 How about you?
 What method of introducing solids did you choose, and why?
 Did you do it differently with your first or second child?
 What made you decide when to start, and why?

 UPDATE: You can view an entire list of baby-related feeding items that I’ve either used and loved over the last 3 1/2 + years or that have been recommended to me highly by others.
 My “Feed That Baby” Amazon Idea List is now available here: http://a.co/aqZoBcD.